 In 2009, Sam followed God’s promptings to campaign as a candidate for governor of Pennsylvania, and in 2011, as a candidate for the United States Senate.
 Although he gave up his position in the House of Representatives to conduct those campaigns, God used the statewide travels to deepen his relationship with many pastors across the state.

 As a minister of God in government, Sam developed empathy for the similar challenges faced by pastors in the pulpit.
 In June of 2012, Sam was chosen to lead the Pennsylvania Pastors Network.
 Uniting his experience in public policy and his love for pastors, he encourages pastors to boldly preach Biblical Truth, especially on issues affecting our current society.
 In July of 2013, the inception of the American Pastors Network has enabled the creation of new state chapters and a nationwide voice for Truth into the public square.
 Sam now serves as President of both Pennsylvania and American Pastors Networks.

 Sam and Ruth Ann have been married for 36 years and are parents of six children and grandparents of eight.
 They have homeschooled their children for 23 years and are active members of their local church.

-To listen to an interview with Sam Rohrer about his personal testimony and current vision for the American Pastors Network, please click on the link below:
+Listen to an interview with Sam Rohrer about his personal testimony and current vision for the American Pastors Network.